 There are a lot of solutions out there that would allow you to find a stolen device.
 Lookout Security and Cerberus are examples of this software.
 In addition to finding your device, these programs can…

 If you wish to protect your data, you can have the option to wipe your device’s memory remotely using third party apps.

 That said, mobile technology is still evolving, and new better security measures are being innovated as we speak.
 While it pays to be vigilant of the risks, your mobile device is more secure than what most of the press say it is, and it’s only getting better.

-Ilan is one of the Founders and current CEO of JMango.
-As CEO, Ilan has been the driving force behind JMango’s rapid growth; responsible for setting the strategic direction for the company, and securing key alliances and partnerships with Telecom operators, distribution partners and content providers around the world.
-Ilan’s drive and passion is second to none; as is his commitment to pushing mobile technology to the forefront of our daily lives.
+Ilan is one of the founders and current CEO of JMango.
+As CEO, Ilan has been key to JMango’s rapid growth, responsible for setting the strategic direction for the company and securing key alliances and partnerships with telecom operators, distribution partners and payment and content providers.
+Based in Hong Kong, Ilan is passionate about the way in which mobile and payments are rapidly changing how we live and interact.